TopBiketoursPortugal/TopBikeToursPortugal/content/pages/terms/index.pt.md

 3. Os restantes 65% do valor deverão ser pagos até 60 dias antes do começo do seu Passeio de Bicicleta.
 4. Se o pagamento não for efectuado antes da data limite descrita no parágrafo número 3, o seu Passeio de Bicicleta será considerado cancelado.
 O sinal pago anteriormente não será reembolsado.
 5. Actividade exteriores estão sujeitas às condições temporais.
 Na eventualidade de a empresa prever as condições climatéricas como um risco à segurança dos seus clientes, à empresa é reservado o direito de alterar o itinerário.
 6. **Cancellation policy in guided bike tours:**

-         1. **Cancellation requested 60 days before tour start :** With the exception of a cancellation fee of 20% of the reservation's value, the company will refund the entire value paid by the costumer, if the cancellation of the tour was notified 60 days before its start.
-That notification must be sent to Top Bike Tours Portugal, Pvt.
-Lda., by email. **Exceptional cancellations due to Corona Virus situation: Customer as the option to rebook the tour in late 2020 or in the next 2 years (2021 and 2022) and a fee of 10 % will be deduced (recovered) in a future booking;**
+   * **Cancellation requested 60 days before tour start :** With the exception of a cancellation fee of 20% of the total package value, the company will refund the entire value paid by the costumer, if the cancellation of the tour was notified 60 days before its start.
+That notification must be sent to Top Bike Tours Portugal by email.
-         2. **Cancellation requested between 31 to 59 days:** 40% of the total amount paid will be refunded, if the company is notified at least 31 days before the start of the tour (info@topbiketoursportugal.com). **Exceptional cancellations due to Corona Virus situation: Customer as the option to rebook the tour in late 2020 or in the next 2 years (2021 and 2022) and a fee of 50 % will be deduced (recovered) in a future booking;**
+   * **Cancellation requested between 31 to 59 days:** 40% of the total amount will be refunded, if the company is notified at least 31 days before the start of the tour (info@topbiketoursportugal.com).
-         3. **Cancellation requested 30 days, or less, before the tour start:** All cancellations communicated to Top Bike Tours Portugal, Pvt.
-Lda with less than 30 days in advance are not entitled to any refund. **Exceptional cancellations due to Corona Virus situation: Customer as the option to rebook the tour in late 2020 or in the next 2 years (2021 and 2022) and a fee of 85 % will be deduced (recovered) in a future booking;**
+   * **Cancellation requested 30 days, or less, before the tour start:** All cancellations communicated to Top Bike Tours Portugal, with less than 30 days in advance are not entitled to any refund.
 7. **Cancellation policy in self guided bike tours:**

-   1. **Cancellation requested 31 days before tour start:** With the exception of a cancellation fee of 20% of the reservation's value, the company will refund the entire value paid by the costumer, if the cancellation of the tour was notified 31 days before its start.
-That notification must be sent to Top Bike Tours Portugal, Pvt.
-Lda., by email.. **Exceptional cancellations due to Corona Virus situation: Customer as the option to rebook the tour in late 2020 or in the next 2 years (2021 and 2022) and a fee of 10 % will be deduced (recovered) in a future booking;**
+   * **Cancellation requested 31 days before tour start:** With the exception of a cancellation fee of 15% of the total package value, the company will refund the entire value paid by the costumer, if the cancellation of the tour was notified 31 days before its start.
+That notification must be sent to Top Bike Tours Portugal, by email..
-   2. **Cancellation requested 30 days, or less, before the tour start:** All cancellations communicated to Top Bike Tours Portugal, Pvt.
-Lda, with less than 30 days in advance are entitled to a 30% refund. **Exceptional cancellations due to Corona Virus situation: Customer as the option to rebook the tour in late 2020 or in the next 2 years (2021 and 2022) and a fee of 55 % will be deduced (recovered) in a future booking;**
+   * **Cancellation requested 30 days, or less, before the tour start:** All cancellations communicated to Top Bike Tours Portugal, Pvt.
+Lda, with less than 30 days in advance are entitled to a 30% refund.
 8. Top Bike Tours Portugal, não é responsável por reembolsar qualquer valor por serviços que não tenham sido usados pelo cliente.

 **Taxas:**